 If a semi-tractor was negligently serviced before a crash, those injured (and the families of those killed) have a personal injury or wrongful death claim against the company that did the maintenance on the vehicle.
-We recently won $6 million for a family when Eric Hageman and Fred Pritzker discovered the negligent repairs to the truck during their investigation.
+We recently won $6 million for a family when Eric Hageman and his team discovered the negligent repairs to the truck during their investigation.

 In another case, a husband and father was killed by a truck driver who failed to adequately inspect the 18-wheeler before getting on the road.

 For an attorney to properly investigate a crash involving an 18-wheeler, they have to know the commercial trucking regulations promulgated and enforced by the Federal Motor Carrier Safety Administration (FMCSA), an arm of the U.S. Department of Transportation.